Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Method

+\paragraph{Bias-aware predictors.} Only relying on content to guide the bias predictor has practical limitations: when $\rvc$ carries little information about $y$, the pseudo-labels $\hat y$ may be nearly random, making such guidance ineffective.
+Motivated by the causal path $y \leftarrow e \rightarrow \rvb$, we instead propose further leveraging bias to infer the environment $e$, and then using $e$ to route predictions.
+This improves $p(y \mid \rvb)$ by explicitly modeling environmental context, independent of $\rvc$, and yields more robust bias utilization.
+The objective can be formulated as the following optimization task:

+This suggests identifying a predictor that minimizes the expected Kullback-Leibler (KL) divergence from $p(y \mid \rvb, e)$ across all environments.
+The Bayes-optimal solution~\citep{ohn2023optimal} is

+This implies that we can leverage the identified bias to infer the environmental context and then develop a suitable bias-aware predictor $p(y \mid \rvb)$ with a set of domain experts $p(y \mid \rvb, e)$ to bridge the gaps between environments.
+The detailed derivation can be found in~\cref{section:KL}.

-To exploit the bias \(\mathbf{b}\) in the indirect manner, we introduce a set of \(M\) learnable domain embeddings \(\{e_1, e_2, \ldots, e_M\}\), which are corresponding to $M$ source domains $\{\mathcal{S}_1,\mathcal{S}_2, ..., \mathcal{S}_M\}$.
+\paragraph{Environment routing mechanism.} To exploit the bias \(\mathbf{b}\) in an indirect manner, we introduce a set of \(M\) learnable domain embeddings \(\{e_1, e_2, \ldots, e_M\}\), which correspond to $M$ source domains $\{\mathcal{S}_1,\mathcal{S}_2, ..., \mathcal{S}_M\}$.
 Each embedding \(e_k\) captures a distinct ``mode'' or style that may emerge in the source training data.
-Intuitively, this design follows the mixture-of-experts principle, allowing each expert to specialize in a subset of the training distribution.
+Intuitively, this design follows the mixture of experts principle, allowing each expert to specialize in a subset of the training distribution.
 In terms of model design, each \(e_k\) is a learnable vector (or a small neural component) trained to represent a particular domain bias.
-We implement a domain classifier $p(e=e_i \mid \rvb)$ by a softmax layer over linear outputs, to produce the scalar weights These weights indicate how well each expert \(e_i\) aligns with the domain-specific bias \(\mathbf{b}\).
+We implement a domain classifier $p(e=e_i \mid \rvb)$ via a softmax layer over linear outputs to produce scalar weights.

+These weights indicate how well each expert \(e_i\) aligns with the domain-specific bias \(\mathbf{b}\).
 For each expert, we parametrize \( p \bigl(y \mid \mathbf{b}, e = e_i\bigr)\) as an MLP network, whose input is the combination of $\rvb$ and $e_i$.
 It models the expert specializing in domain $e_i$, making specific predictions based on the latent representation \( \rvb \).
-Formally, we calculate the bias-aware predictor as a re-weighting process of different domain-specific predictors as
+Formally, we calculate the bias-aware predictor \(f_b\) (i.e., \(p(y \mid \rvb)\)) by reweighting domain-specific predictors:

-In training, we jointly learn all bias-aware predictions, the domain classifier, the invariant predictor, and the logits prior with a classification loss \(\mathcal{L}_{\text{cls}}\).